mathworks/Petalinux/mw_zcu216/README.md

 # Image Packaging

-copy the below files from /images/linux/ into the SD card
+Copy files from /images/linux/ to the SD card

 	BOOT.BIN
 	boot.scr
-	uImage
+	Image
 	rootfs.cpio.gz.u-boot
 	system.bit
 	system.dtb

-	mw_zc706/mw_utils/fw_env.config
-	mw_zc706/mw_utils/init.sh
-	mw_zc706/mw_utils/interfaces
-	mw_zc706/mw_utils/sshd_config
+Copy files from /mw_utils/ to the SD card

+	dhcp.script
+	init.sh
+	rf-init
+	stopsociod.service
+	libboost-1-63-overlay.tar.gz
+	interfaces

-NOTE: If we use the script mw_build_zc706.sh then Image Packaging step will be automatically handled and it will generate a xilinx-zc706-2023.1_sdcard_zynq7000ec_YYYY-MM-DD.zip in <proj-dir/images> directory
+NOTE: If we use the script mw_build_zcu216.sh then Image Packaging step will be automatically handled and it will generate a xilinx-zcu216-2023.1_sdcard_zynq_mpsoc_ec_YYYY-MM-DD.zip in <proj-dir/images> directory

-The `init.sh` script is executed immediately after the board is booted up.
-You can also customize this script as per your requirement by including the commands which you want to be run immediately after succeful booting up of the board.

-The interface file contains the board IP address and correspondig gateway details.
-You need to change these details in the interfaces file as per your domain network.